MarcosFlavioGS/Colletz_Conjecture/README.md

 # Colletz_conjecture-testing
-This is a simple program to prove a math concept that I came across recently
+This is a simple program to demonstrate a math concept.

 -- Wikipedia
 - The Collatz conjecture is one of the most famous unsolved problems in mathematics.
 The conjecture asks whether repeating two simple arithmetic operations will eventually